E3SM-Project/zppy/docs/source/getting_started.rst

 Unlike the latest stable release (i.e., the user environment), the development environment does not include ``zppy``.
-Instead, the developer will ``python -m pip install .`` to build ``zppy`` with changes (see step 6 below).
+Instead, the developer will ``python -m pip install .`` to build ``zppy`` with changes (see step 7 below).

-..
-    # TODO: Add the QA tools
-    #Furthermore, the dev environment includes quality assurance (QA) tools such as code formatters, linters, and ``pre-commit``.
+Furthermore, the dev environment includes quality assurance (QA) tools such as code formatters, linters, and ``pre-commit``.
-    #**NOTE**: These QA tools are enforced using ``pre-commit`` checks in the continuous integration/continuous delivery (CI/CD) build, so you must use the dev environment for all contributions.
+**NOTE**: These QA tools are enforced using ``pre-commit`` checks in the continuous integration/continuous delivery (CI/CD) build, so you must use the dev environment for all contributions.

 1. Follow :ref:`"Others/Local" <conda_environment_others>` section for installing conda.